A Novel Method to Constrain Tidal Quality Factor from A Non-synchronized Exoplanetary System: Summary and Conclusion

 We first introduced the model to calculate the evolution of the AM of stellar spin and the AM of the orbital rotation of a planet under the time-independent stellar and planetary properties.
 The co-evolution of these AMs is governed by the tidal interaction between the star and the planet and the magnetic braking of the star through stellar winds.
 By tracking the AM co-evolution from the astrophysically reasonable initial condition, we found that a forbidden region appears in the lower-right part of the $\Omega_\mathrm{orb}$ -- $\Omega_\mathrm{spin}$ plane, regardless of its evolutionary history.
 On the basis of the dynamical system theory, we also presented that the forbidden region is formed by the unstable manifold that corresponds to the evolutionary track starting from the origin, $(\Omega_\mathrm{orb}, \Omega_\mathrm{spin}) = (0,0)$.
 As the location and configuration of the unstable manifold are characterized by the strength of the tidal interaction, we proposed that a constraint of $Q'$ is obtained by comparing the observed ($\Omega_\mathrm{orb}, \Omega_\mathrm{spin}$) of a single star-planet system with the forbidden region for given stellar and planetary parameters and magnetic-braking strength.

 Our framework can provide a tight constraint on tidal interaction in a system composed of a slow rotator and a close-in Jovian planet.
 We demonstrated that NGTS-10 -- NGTS-10 b, the system with the currently known largest $\Omega_\mathrm{orb}/\Omega_\mathrm{spin}$, only allows extremely weak tide , $Q' \gtrsim 10^8$.
-None of the currently known theoretical models can explain such weak tidal interaction.
-Additionally, the predicted shift of transit timing due to the tidal interaction for this system is too small to detect with the current observational accuracy within a few decades.
+This constraint is in conflict with the $Q'$ values predicted by the wave braking mechanism or the nonlinear-damping mechanism.
+Among the currently known mechanisms, only the resonance locking is consistent with this constraint, although this mechanism may not be effectively working in Jovian planets \citep{MaFuller2021ApJ}.
+Additionally, our constraint predicts that the shift of transit timing due to the tidal interaction for this system is too small to detect with the current observational accuracy within a few decades.

 Our result obtained from the NGTS-10 system required re-examination of the tidal interaction at least for non-synchronized systems.
 Also, our proposed framework has the potential to apply to various non-synchronized binary systems including low-mass stars.